Preparing for your primary care appointment

 We recommended children see their pediatricians for routine check-ups and vaccines.
 After 36 months, your child should be seen annually.
 Please try to schedule your routine appointments at least 2 weeks prior to the desired appointment date.

 Sick visits are scheduled on a first-come, first-served basis.
-If your child is sick, we will do our best to have your child’s PCP accommodate your child that same day, or as medically necessary.
+If your child is sick, we will do our best to have your child’s primary care providers (PCP) accommodate your child that same day, or as medically necessary.

 - Bring a valid driver's license and your insurance card.